ArnaoutLab/diversity/README.md

 # About

 `greylock` calculates effective numbers in an extended version of the Hill framework, with extensions due to Leinster and Cobbold and Reeve et al. “Extending” a hill makes a mountain.
-At 3,489 feet (1,063 meters, Mount Greylock is Massachusetts’ tallest mountain.
-It is named for Gray Lock, (c.
+At 3,489 feet (1,063 meters), Mount Greylock is Massachusetts’ tallest mountain.
+It is named for Gray Lock (c.
 1670–1750),  a historical figure of the Abnaki, an indigenous people of New England.

 ## Availability and installation
 The package is available on GitHub at https://github.com/ArnaoutLab/diversity.
 It can be installed by running